Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Introduction

 \subsubsection{Novel implementation of FAS using beamforming}

-By mapping each available FAS port to predefined excitation currents, port selection in FAS is shown to be equivalent to beamforming.
+By mapping each FAS port position to predefined excitation currents of PRBFN, port position selection in FAS is shown to be equivalent to beamforming in PRBFN-FAS, as shown in Fig. \ref{FAS_Core}.
 Based on our PRBFN-FAS design, we provide a beamforming-based framework for FAS implementation.